namburu96/urike-demo/README.md

-# urike-demo
+# Urike-demo

-this is just for learning purpose
+This is just for learning purpose !